Amazon discontinues the Echo Look and migrates AI style recommendations to other apps and devices

 “When we introduced Echo Look three years ago, our goal was to train Alexa to become a style assistant as a novel way to apply AI and machine learning to fashion.
 With the help of our customers we evolved the service, enabling Alexa to give outfit advice and offer style recommendations,” a spokesperson told VentureBeat.
 “We look forward to continuing to support our customers and their style needs with Alexa.”

 Amazon says Echo Look customers have been offered steep discounts on purchases of an Echo Show 5.
 The company is also offering free Amazon Photos accounts to store users’ Echo Look photos and videos through July 24, 2021, but those who don’t create an account by the deadline won’t be able to access their content.
+(Customers who wish to delete existing content must do so before July 24, as well, if they’d rather avoid calling customer service.)

 “We envision a future in which [a] system could … incorporate your friends’ recommendations on museums, restaurants, or the best ceramics class in the city — enabling you to more easily shop for those types of experiences,” Facebook wrote in a blog post.
 “Our long-term vision is to build an all-in-one AI lifestyle assistant that can accurately search and rank billions of products, while personalizing to individual tastes.
 That same system would make online shopping just as social as shopping with friends in real life.
 Going one step further, it would advance visual search to make your real-world environment shoppable.
 If you see something you like (clothing, furniture, electronics, etc.), you could snap a photo of it and the system would find that exact item, as well as several similar ones to purchase right then and there.”